Last updated on July 24th, 2022 at 12:22 pm

 8. People Watch At Piazza Vittorio Emanuele II

 Every single Italian town has one (or more) picturesque squares where you can experience the quintessentially Italian dolce far niente (the sweetness of doing nothing).
-The best place to do so in Polignano a Mare is the irresistibly quaint Piazza Vittorio Emanuele II.
+The best place to do so in Polignano a Mare is the irresistibly quaint Piazza Vittorio Emanuele II, the main square of the town.

 After having checked out the Santa Maria Assunta Church and the medieval Clock Palace, grab a chair at one of the pretty cafés and people watch to your heart’s content.